ad1tya-prasad/ChatGPT-Obituaries-Full-Stack/README.md

 ## Front End

-The front end of this application is created using React and is hosted on Netlify, you can find the link [here]().
+The front end of this application is created using React and is hosted on Netlify, you can find the website [here](obituary-maker.netlify.app) (obituary-maker.netlify.app).

 ## Back End